RickSC/disk-service/README.md

 ### Requirements

-This example requires [Kubevirt - network-volume](https://github.com/RickSC/kubevirt/tree/network-volume) to work correctly.
-Before attempting to use this example, ensure the repository has been downloaded and you have run the following commands:
+This example requires [Kubevirt - network-volume](https://github.com/RickSC/kubevirt/tree/network-volume) branch to work correctly.
+Before attempting to use this example, ensure the branch has been downloaded and you have run the following commands:
 ```
 make cluster generate
 make cluster sync